Subscribe

 The true meaning of common idioms

-Struggling to undestand American business vernacular?
+Struggling to understand American business vernacular?
 Here’s a convenient reference.

 Idioms are used by all creatures, not just humanoids, as I learned from The Oatmeal: